inside-track/remi/README.md

 id.keep_meta! :length
 #=> all metadata components except :length (and mandatory :type) are removed

-# keep_meta! and drop_meta! are aliased as non-bang methods in a modify! block
+# keep_meta! and drop_meta! are aliased as non-bang methods in a modify block
-id.modify! do
+id.modify do
   meta      :length => 21
   drop_meta :regex
 end